Enlargement of NATO: Ukraine

-On 30 September 2022, Ukraine formally submitted an application for NATO membership.
-According to Politico, NATO members are reluctant to discuss Ukraine's entry into the alliance because they are aware of the Russian Federation's "hypersensitivity" to NATO expansion.
+Since the invasion, calls for Ukrainian NATO membership have grown.
+On 30 September 2022, Ukraine submitted an application for NATO membership, after Russia proclaimed it had annexed the southeast.
+According to Politico, NATO members are reluctant to discuss Ukraine's entry because of Putin's "hypersensitivity" on the issue.
+At the 2023 Vilnius NATO summit it was decided that Ukraine would no longer be required to participate in a Membership Action Plan before joining the alliance.